-New assets are those that are an additional asset that did not previously exist, or works which upgrade or improve an existing asset beyond its existing capacity or life.
-This may result from growth, social or environmental needs.
+New works are those works that create a new asset that did not previously exist, or works which upgrade or improve an existing asset beyond its existing capacity.
+They may result from growth, social or environmental needs.
+These assets from growth are considered in Section 4.4.